RENCI-NRIG/CICI-SAFE/readme.txt

    ./scripts/cnert-client.sh [wait until vsdx server starts]

 -------------- Bro Experiment --------------------
-Two run the bro experiment:
+Two run the bro experiment, first we need to set up FTP service.
+The TestSlice code should have already set up FTP service when it creates the slice.
-1. set up ftp server.
+1. [OPtional]set up ftp server.
    On the ftp server node,
-   add a ftp user, for example, "useradd ftpuser", "passwd ftpuser", "mkdir /home/ftpuser; cp /home/ftp/evil.txt /home/ftpuser/"; change "pam_service_name=vsftpd" int /etc/vsftpd/conf to "pam_service_name=ftp" restart vsftpd: service vsftpd restart
+   add a ftp user, for example, "useradd ftpuser", "passwd ftpuser", "mkdir /home/ftpuser; cp /home/ftp/evil.txt /home/ftpuser/"; change "pam_service_name=vsftpd" in /etc/vsftpd.conf to "pam_service_name=ftp" restart vsftpd: service vsftpd restart
    Now the client should be able to fetch the file with: wget ftp://ftpuser:password@192.168.30.2/evil.txt